aw/picolisp-posixmq/README.md

 The first step is to run the unit tests: `make check`

-If those fail, jump to the [TUTORIALS](docs/TUTORIALS.md) section to perform the initial setup and and system check.
+If those fail, jump to the [TUTORIALS](docs/TUTORIALS.md) section to perform the initial setup and system check.

 If all works well, then your system is ready to use this library.